+Contributions due £3205

-Contributions due £2536 (where tax relief available)
+(where tax relief available)

-When you calculate the contribution remember to print out a copy of the page and place in the individuals file.
-If you are not using simply one year end, then remember to print each block or individual pages if the individual has requested actual service to be calculated.
+When you calculate the contribution remember to print out a copy of the page and place in the individual's file.
+If you are not using simply one year end, then remember to print each block or individual pages, where the individual has requested actual service to be calculated.

-The total payment due should then be included in the appropriate offer letter to the individual, in addition you have to include the cost of purchasing the service on the bases of each year.
+The total payment due should then be included in the appropriate offer letter to the individual, in addition you have to include the cost of purchasing the service on the base of one year.

-7. Step 3 -Service Record
+8. Step 3 -Service Record

-Refer back to the print page or saved copy of the cost of the backdating from the Model settlement, where you already entered the percentage of earnings against the FTE.
-Take the % used and the number of years of the claim and this should give the service to be credited.
+Refer back to the printed page or saved copy of the cost of the backdating from the Model Settlement, where you already entered the percentage of earnings against the FTE.
+Take the % used and the number of years and this should give the service to be credited

 e.g.

 $$40\%$$

-for 10 years = 40 x 365 x 10 = 4 years service 365
+for 10 years = $\frac{40}{100}$ x $\frac{365}{365}$ x $\frac{10}{365}$ = 4 years service

-Remember to place a copy of this calculation in the individual's file for reference purposes.
+Remember to place a copy of this calculation in to the individual's file for reference purposes.

-The number of years service can then be included in the offer letter to the individual and on the form to Teachers Pension.
+The number of years service can then be included in the offer letter to the individual and on the form to Teachers Pensions

-7. Difficulties
+9. Difficulties